AkiHelkio/backupper/README.md

 # backupper
-A tool for taking full backups of specific folders within a linux homedirectory with the ability to send backups to centralized remote location.
+A tool for taking full backups of specific folders within a linux homedirectory with the ability to send backups to a centralized remote location.

 ## Todo
 * [x] Create test keys and environment